 Because sites like this don’t monitor themselves – and even collaborate with people like Better Business Bureau to get taken seriously, despite un-ethical business practices.
 Let’s see how long it takes them to change their name (like they’ve done before.)

 Clue #1: Re-branding several times to avoid association with lawsuits

-This brave business owner decided to just keep up the video – and get’s down to talk about Home Advisor’s GlassDoor reviews (reviews from employees for previous employer) that talk about the fact that ServiceMagic which has 100’s of lawsuits.
+This brave business owner decided to keep up the video – and get’s down to talk about Home Advisor’s GlassDoor reviews (reviews from employees for the previous employer) that talk about the fact that ServiceMagic has 100’s of lawsuits.

 You tell me – does changing your name over and over again mean you’re proud of your reputation?